RainMaker1707/mm-csnn/README.md

 The idea behind cSNN is to stick to the biological evolution of brains.
 Brains use continuous spike to transfer and treat information and data through neural connection.
 Neurons are for most binary and only spike to all their output neighbor if some threshold is trespassed in their input neighbor.

+## Registry
+The registry is a singleton that keep trace of each modules and neurons types (not the instanced objects) into two separated dictionaries.
+- **registry.models** is the dictionary keeping the trace of all Module meta-classes and sub-classes declared
+- **registry.neuron** is the dictionary keeping  the trace of all Neurons meta-classes and sub-classes declared

+**⚠️** You can access and modify the registry manually.
+But it is advised to use it in a **readonly manner** if you want to avoid crashes due to lost classes.

 ## Meta-Classes

 ### Modules
 A module is a meta-class defined in core/module/.
 By default any inherited class of module.Module are registered in the core.registry.